Rest Breaks in Exams – How They Work

 Your exam timetable finish time

-Your exam timetable shows the latest possible finish time for your exam.
+Your exam timetable shows the latest possible finish time for your exam should you use all of your permitted rest break time.

-This means your actual finish time may be earlier if you choose not to use all of your rest breaks.
+This means your actual finish time will be earlier if you choose not to use all of your rest breaks.

 How rest breaks work during the exam